christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

   \label{fig:crdts-optimistic-replication}
 \end{figure}

 Such local updates are only tentative and their final outcome could change, as they may conflict with an update from another client.
 In optimistic replication, conflicts should not be visible to the user (since conflict resolution requiring human intervention would compromise consistency, which is undesirable in the intended use cases), so they must be resolved in the background, either by a decentralized protocol or a central server instance.
 The replicas are allowed to differ in the meantime, but they are expected to eventually become consistent.
 Figure \ref{fig:crdts-optimistic-replication} illustrates this behavior.
 Note that it only illustrates it for a single operation.
 In case of multiple operations, reordering the operations is also part of the conflict resolution, depending on the protocol.

+Optimistic replication is especially suitable for problems that meet the monotonicity requirements as described in the CALM theorem (cf. subsection [@sec:calm]), as this class of problems requires no conflict resolution at all.

 \todo{Describe steps of OR: server/decentralized protocol defines order of events...}